IPFSChat/IPFSChat/README.md

 # ChatApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI]

 ## Development server